mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 Now I open Pegasus and select this theme on the Settings screen.
 I'll keep Pegasus open during the development, and refresh the theme with the ++f5++ key.
 I also open the main log file `~/.config/pegasus-frontend/lastrun.log` which will tell me if I've made any errors in the QML file.

 !!! hint
     You can use whatever text editor you like.
 Qt Creator is cross platform, has good auto-complete and syntax highlight features.
-For a more lightweight editor, Sublime Text with the QML package could be used, among others.
+For a more lightweight editor, Sublime Text with the QML package, Atom or Notepad++ could be used, among others.

 !!! note
     Depending on your platform, you'll see `.qmlc` files popping up in your theme's directory.
 These are cache files, generated for faster loading, optimized for you machine.
-When copying the theme to a different machine, you don't have to bring them.
+When copying the theme to a different machine, you don't have to bring them, they'll get generated the next time you launch Pegasus.

-## Vertical axis
+## Initial layout

-Let's start with the hard part, the list of lists.
-Because collections are what contain the games, I'll first start making the axis that selects the collection, and then add the game selection after that.
+Let's start with the hard part, the layout of the items on the bottom.
+This is a vertically scrollable list of horizontally scrollable lists, each containing boxes for the games.
+Because collections are what contain the games, I'll first start making the vertical axis that selects the collection, and then add the horizontal game selection after that.
 I'll write a rough initial structure first, as once you have the basic layout done, you can tweak the elements as much as you want.

+### Some planning

+The game selection layout should take the whole lower half of the screen.
+On a standard 16:9 screen I want to show 2 rows of games to appear, and incrementally more on screens with smaller aspect ratios.
+Using Pegasus' virtual coordinates, I can assume the screen's height is at least 720 (virtual) pixels high.
+Based on that,

+- if the height of the list is half the screen's height, I'll have 360px at least
+- if I want to show two rows, one row's full height in the list will be 180px
+- I'll use 18px font size for the collection's name
+- to have some space around the text, I'll use 250% line height; that's 45px out of the 180px so far
+- I'm left with 135px height to use for the game boxes
+- the game boxes will have a 16:9 aspect ratio, so their width will be 240 (surprisingly an integer!)

+Ok, let's start coding!

+### Vertical axis

 The type we can use to lay out a variable amount of items with one of them being selected is `ListView`.
 I set it up so it takes the whole lower half of the screen: